Position

 Responsibilities:

-• Manage the full recruitment lifecycle, including job posting, candidate sourcing, interviewing, and onboarding.
+• Manage the full recruitment cycle, including job posting, candidate sourcing, interviewing, and onboarding.

-• Collaborate with department heads to understand staffing needs and develop recruitment plans.
+• Collaborate with department heads to understand staffing needs and develop recruitment strategies.

 • Ensure a positive candidate experience throughout the recruitment process.